Blue/Black/Splash Genetics

 It may seem like there are three separate genes (one for black, one for blue, and one for splash), but it’s actually one gene with three possible phenotypes based on the combinations of alleles.
 Breeding results can be predicted based on this genetic pattern:

-Understanding that the Blue/Black/Splash gene is singular but follows predictable inheritance rules helps breeders plan for specific color outcomes in their flocks.
+Understanding that the Blue/Black/Splash gene follows predictable inheritance rules helps breeders plan for specific color outcomes in their flocks.

 Find our Blue/Black/Splash Breeds